phosphoer/tankjs/README.md

 [![Build Status](https://travis-ci.org/phosphoer/TankJS.svg)](https://travis-ci.org/phosphoer/TankJS)

+#TANK

-TANK is a lightweight Javascript engine framework focused on the following ideas:
+A lightweight Javascript engine framework focused on the following ideas:

 - Modular
 - Small
 - Made for programmers

 TANK is still in early development, but it is already usable!
 To get started, pull the repository and take a look at the `samples/` directory, or read the [docs](http://phosphoer.github.io/TankJS).
 More documentation will be written as the framework matures.
-TANK is similar to [Crafty](http://craftyjs.com/) but strives to be more flexible, and is more of a *framework* than an engine.

 #Features